SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

     parameter arrays, length is added to the metadata as `:size`.
   - `:variables`: Dictionary of symbolic variables mapped to their metadata.
 For variable arrays, length is added to the metadata as `:size`.
-  - `:kwargs`: Dictionary of keyword arguments mapped to their default values.
+  - `:kwargs`: Dictionary of keyword arguments mapped to their metadata.
   - `:independent_variable`: Independent variable, which is added while generating the Model.
   - `:equations`: List of equations (represented as strings).